pauljerricho/MES/README.md

 Hello.
 My name is Paul jerricho
 I graduated from SangMeong Univ, was studying electricity engineering.

-After that I found a course about MES Tech.
+After that I found a course about MES Tech and finished the course in this month.

 I always welcome and look forward to have a great relationship